dsanson/dsanson.github.com/research/_posts/2010-10-24-presentism-and-truthmaking.markdown

 > Three plausible views---Presentism, Truthmaking, and
 > Independence---form an inconsistent triad.
 By Presentism, all being
 > is present being.
-By Truthmaking, all truth supervenes on, and is
+By Truthmaking, all truth supervenes on being.
+By
-> explained in terms of, being.
-By Independence, some past
+> Independence, some past
-> truths do not supervene on, or are not explained in terms of,
+> truths do not supervene on
 > present being.
+Presentists must reject either Truthmaking or
-We survey and assess some responses to this.
+> Independence.
+We survey and assess various attempts
+> to do so.